 The 2-day workshop ended with much learning and knowledge exchanged, and many surprising discoveries made.
 Several design solutions and materials have been shortlisted for further exploration.

-The project now moves to the next phase, involving the use of two houses in Borey Chankiri as demonstration buildings to field test the shortlisted design solutions and materials.
+The project has now moved to the next phase, involving the use of two houses in Borey Chankiri as demonstration buildings to field test the shortlisted design solutions and materials.
 In the coming weeks, the Institute of Technology of Cambodia (ITC) will come on board as a technology partner to deploy sensor suites in the demonstration buildings, and run the field experiments, data collection and analytics together with the UN technical experts and our own Urbanland technical and consultant team.

 At Urbanland, we strive to build a better living for all.
 We are certain that the insights from this project will help us bring innovations to our designs and buildings for the future.
-We are incredibly grateful for this opportunity to collaborate with UNESCAP and UNEP on this exciting journey of discovery and look forward to sharing more updates with you as we go along.
+We are incredibly grateful for this opportunity to collaborate with ESCAP and UNEP on this exciting journey of discovery and look forward to sharing more updates with you as we go along.